 - Competition Analysis

 Who are you directly in competition with?
 There will be restaurants that will have the same target audience as yours.
 So, what is it that you’re going to do differently that will bring customers to your restaurant?
 You need to make your brand stand out from the rest.
-In your restaurant business plan, list down the existing restaurants in the location you’ve chosen, highlight the ones that mirror your model type and write down all the things you’re offering that your competitors aren’t.
+In your business plan, list down the existing restaurants in the location you’ve chosen, highlight the ones that mirror your model type and write down all the things you’re offering that your competitors aren’t.

 - Target Analysis